 Our Sycamore Community Vision is to develop housing that supports a diversity of age, income, and ability integrated with a hub of services, programs, and enterprises that attracts a broad range of individuals and families.

+As people journey through and want to leave poverty behind, they often experience roadblocks.
+Some of the barriers are similar for a lot of people and we call these systemic barriers.
 Over the past few years, we’ve noticed transportation is a regular struggle.
-Childcare is a challenge for many.
+Childcare is a challenge for many, though is now more accessible in Sauk Prairie.
 Also, sometimes the benefits that businesses offer don’t match the needs of those who are experiencing poverty.
 Another barrier we continue to run up against is housing.

-We get a front row seat to this challenge.
-4 specific families in our Circles Program (working their way out of poverty) are increasing their income, paying down debt, and adjusting their budget and goals/career path.
-They reached a point where their income increased enough that they no longer qualified for the housing they were in [subsidized housing where they pay 1/3 of their income up to a cap amount].
-These 4 families got kicked out of their housing program [because they were now making too much money] and then couldn’t find affordable housing in Sauk Prairie.
-They moved to a neighboring community and a new school district which disrupted their family’s connections, community, routines, and more.
+Four specific families in our Encompass Program, who are working their way out of poverty, are increasing their income, paying down debt, and adjusting their budget, goals, and career path.
+Each family reached a point where their income increased enough that they no longer qualified for the subsidized housing they were in where they pay 1/3 of their income up to a capped amount.
+These four families got kicked out of their housing program, because they were making too much money, and couldn’t find affordable housing in Sauk Prairie.
+They were forced to move to a neighboring community and a new school district which disrupted their family’s connections, community, routines, and more.

-If we’re desiring financial stability in our community, then our community must support HOUSING STABILITY across the entire continuum of housing.
+If we’re desiring FINANCIAL STABILITY in our community, then our community must support HOUSING STABILITY across the entire continuum of housing.
 If we don’t have safe, accessible, available, affordable housing at every level, we won’t have a stable housing pathway in our community.

 Reimagining how we live, work, and play together.